JWLee89/decko/README.md

 Self-contained decorators that can be used without creating a `Decko` instance is under development.

+In the most recent release, support for default keyword args is supported.
+Additionally, support for `@classmethod`, `@staticmethod` and class instance method is also added.

 ## Install

 Install and update using [pip](https://pypi.org/project/pip/):